Your cart

 Basic appliances such as a fridge or stove may be provided by HFHSSMA if there is an agreement with a supplier.

-We make affordable homeownership accessible by removing barriers that can make owning a home impossible for many low income working families and individuals.
-Although Habitat homes are sold at fair market value, Habitat homeowners’ monthly mortgage payments are interest-free and set at no more than 30 percent of their gross household income, including principal repayment and property tax.
+We make affordable homeownership accessible by removing barriers that can make owning a home difficult for many working families and individuals.
+Although Habitat homes are sold at fair market value, Habitat homeowners’ monthly mortgage payments are set at no more than 30 percent of their gross household income, including principal repayment and property tax.
 Each year, the gross household income is reviewed and adjustments to the monthly mortgage payment are made based on that income assessment.